tdwg/website/conferences/2024/oral-presentations/index.md

 toc: true
 ---

-_Last modified: 5 August 2024 - important updates to slide format, slide upload deadlines & email notifications_
+_Last modified: 15 August 2024 - **reminder to sign in to Google** before trying to upload presentation_

 ## [TL;DR](https://dictionary.cambridge.org/us/dictionary/english/tldr)

+- Sign in to Google _before_ clicking the link to upload your presentation.
+Your Google account can use any email (gmail not necessary)
 - Please have at least a solid draft of your presentation uploaded to Google Drive by **19 August** so that it may be tested by the local team.
   - Watch for the latest date you can modify your file
   - See important instructions for [updating your file](#tip-update-file) without destroying the link or the file name